gu-lseg/intro-to-programming/source/functions.rst

     ...

-The ``def`` keyword is followed by the function name, then the names of any arguments the function requires inside brackets, and then a colon.
+The ``def`` keyword is followed by the function name, then the names of any parameters the function requires inside brackets, and then a colon.
 On the following lines you write the block of code for the function indented by four spaces, like it's indented when you write an ``if`` or ``while`` block.
 We call this a "definition".

-Here's an example of a definition of a function called "going_nowhere" which doesn't have any arguments:
+Here's an example of a definition of a function called "going_nowhere" which doesn't have any parameters:

     >>> def going_nowhere():
     ...     turtle.forward(50)